 Chapter 3

-I was briefed about the whole incident at the factory as we rode the shuttle home.
-Apparently some of the organics decided to use their foresight and ingenuity to devise a plan that would get them out of the factory.
+Daddy briefed me about the whole incident at the factory as we rode the shuttle home.
+Apparently, some of the organics decided to use their trademark foresight and ingenuity to devise a plan which would get them out of the factory.
 Why in the world they would choose to do that, I had no idea.
 But I suppose that’s the Achilles heel of organics.
 Sometimes they seem to have a mind of their own.

-When I asked my dad about the rarity of such an incident, he opened up to me and told me that it was much more commonplace than I may have realized.
-Nobody ever heard about them because they were typically small and contained.
+When I asked my dad about the rarity of such an incident, he opened up and told me that it was much more commonplace than I may have realized.
+Nobody ever heard about the malfunctions because they were typically small and contained.
 Today’s incident was the largest and most successful on the organic’s part to date.
 When these larger incidents occurred, father said it was protocol to wipe out the whole colony of them.
 Even though only half of the organics appeared infected today, infection was insidious.
 It could lie in wait, residing in the neurons of the remaining organics for years before it reared its ugly head again.
-And due to their amazing intelligence, such a large scale malfunction could not be risked.
+And due to their amazing intelligence, such a large-scale malfunction could not be risked.

-When we arrived at home, I immediately headed for the shower.
+When we arrived at home I immediately headed for the shower.
 I couldn’t wait to wash off the grime from my tumble in the streets, and I especially couldn’t wait to scrub off the ooze that had been splattered all over my face.
 But possibly even more than this, I wanted to escape the plethora of questions I knew my mother would have for me.
-I loved my mother, and I knew she meant well, but there were some times when I just didn’t want to talk.
+I loved my mother, and I knew she meant well, but there were moments when I just didn’t want to talk.
 Unfortunately, the same could not be said of my mother.
+She always wanted to have a conversation.

 I knew I couldn’t escape the questions forever.
 How long did I have, exactly?
 “Atticus, how long until dinner?”